Cottage Foods

 Cottage foods are low‑risk foods that people can safely make in their home kitchens and sell directly to the public.
 These foods don’t require inspection by the Jefferson County Health Department because they stay safe at room temperature when handled correctly.

-- Baked goods
+- Baked goods and pastries

 - Jams and jellies